Project

 In the space provided, list a minimum of 10 foods that supply the nutrient that you are evaluating.
 Underline at least 5 that you enjoy eating.

 In the space provided, list 2-5 major functions for each nutrient.
+Write in your own words.
+Do not copy/paste.

 In the space provided, list 2-5 deficiency symptoms for each nutrient.
 A deficiency symptom is what happens to your body if you don’t get enough of that nutrient.
+Write in your own words.
+Do not copy/paste.

 NOTE: The last section of the report asks about calories.
 Enter the 10 activities that you can do to burn more calories.
 Include the name of the activities and the number of calories that you would burn in 60 minutes (see part four).